Solvability of the two-dimensional stationary incompressible inhomogeneous Navier-Stokes equations with variable viscosity coefficient: The exterior domain and the whole plane cases

-As in Subsection \ref{subs:ex}, we take the approximation argument to show the existence of the solution on the whole plane $\R^2$.
-Indeed, if we take $U=B_n(0)$ in the above, then we have arrived at a weak solution of \eqref{SNS} in $B_n(0)$:
+As in Subsection \ref{subs:ex}, we take the approximation argument to show the existence of the weak solutions on the whole plane $\R^2$.
+Indeed, if we take $U=B_n(0)\supset D$ in the above, then we have arrived at a distribution solution